BMus Performance Entry Information

-Please follow these guidelines for the DVD recording:
+Please follow these guidelines for the online recording:

-- The DVD should be in a regular format with worldwide access.
+- The uploaded file should be in a regular format with worldwide access.

-- The DVD must be of good audio and visual quality – your speaking and performance must be clearly audible.
+- The file must be of good audio and visual quality – your speaking and performance must be clearly audible.

 - Camera work should be straightforward.
 Have the camera on a tripod so that you and your hands/fingers are clearly visible while playing.
 Do not do any camera zooms etc, just get a good camera angle and leave it recording.